Corrina Owens shares her proven methods for reducing churn risk

 • Offering an unparalleled customer experience with your product and team at each step

-The question now is: what relationship-building tactics can you use to increase customer satisfaction and reduce churn?
+We asked Corrina Owens, Chief Evangelist Officer at purple cork, which relationship-building tactics actually reduce churn.
 To find out, we sat down with Corrina Owens, Chief Evangelist Officer, purple cork.
 Here’s what she had to say.

 What is churn in B2B SaaS?